ccao-data/data-architecture/dbt/models/qc/docs.md

 # vw_nonlivable_condos_with_chars

 {% docs view_vw_nonlivable_condos_with_chars %}
-Test whether nonlivable condo units have associated characteristics.
+Collects nonlivable condo units with associated characteristics.
+Nonlivable units should not have characteristics, so these discrepencies should be investigated.

 {% enddocs %}